 - Whisk together your dressing in a small bowl or mixing cup.
 Pour this on top your salad and toss gently so everything is coated nicely.

-Sprinkle some nuts on top when serving this, or keep 1/2 cup of dressing to serve at the table for extra yum.
+With this one and our cabbage salad it is really good to sprinkle some nuts on top when serving it too.
+Keep 1/2 cup of dressing to serve at the table for extra yum.

 Generally I will say that salad leftovers don’t save well, but this is an exception.
 That is, for a day it keeps well enough.
 In a sealed bag since the leaves are tougher than traditional lettuce they will hold up.
 I wouldn’t push it beyond 24 hours though or it will be kinda’ slimy and no bueno.